RaphaelFelten/MaterializeModal/README.md

 #### removeImage()
 Removes the image.
 #### getImage()
-Returns a `FormData` object the selected image.
+Returns a `FormData` object of the selected image.
 #### hideDropzone()
 Hides the Dropzone field.
 #### addChipsField(chips)